 If your children have not studied the most spiritually needy peoples and places on earth (the subject matter of our level F program), it's time they did — whether they're in fifth or ninth grade.

 So what does all this mean to you?

 It means that you'll have the flexibility to do what's best for your family.
 You could use unique programs for each child, but you also have the choice of using one program for two or more children.
 Which ultimately means that you save the time you would have spent juggling the extra program(s), save the money you would have spent on it (them), and avoid much of the frustration that comes from being pulled in multiple directions.

 One word of caution: there are no hard and fast rules about what will work best when using one History / Bible / Literature program to teach more than one child.
 To see if Sonlight will meet the needs of your specific situation, ask those who have already done what you would like to do.
-Visit the Choosing Forum to meet other homeschoolers and draw on their wealth of experience.
+Chat with a Sonlight Advisor and draw on their wealth of experience.
 I'm confident that you'll find someone who can provide you with the guidance you need.

 Remember that Sonlight's literature base gives you great flexibility.
 Capitalize on it!
 You have the Love To Learn Guarantee.
 If things really don't work out, return your program for a full refund.